-These young men reported to the Confederate recruiting station located in Market Hall and were given supplies, weapons, and their orders.
+These young men reported to the Confederate recruiting station in Market Hall, and were given supplies, weapons, and orders.

 In 1894, the Charleston Chapter of the Daughters of the Confederacy was founded.
 The group began collecting artifacts from the war.
-Five years later the reunion of the United Confederate Veterans was held in Charleston.
+Five years later, the United Confederate Veterans reunion was held in Charleston.
 The group decided to help the ladies form a permanent Confederate Museum in Charleston.
 The former soldiers were asked to bring their war-time possessions to the reunion for donation to the museum.
 The same building where these young men had gone to become soldiers became the place they brought their relics to be preserved for the future.
-The museum opened its door to the public in 1899.
+The museum opened its doors to the public in 1899.

 Click Photos to Enlarge